 These are some of the reasons that lead people to seek help through individual psychotherapy.
-Perhaps some of them apply to you or you have wondered whether you might benefit from psychoanalytic psychotherapy.
-Maybe you've gotten the name of Alan Grossman, LCSW, P.C. from a friend but never made the call, or you're concerned that only really "sick" or "crazy" people go to therapy or you worry about what to tell your friends or family should you decide to go.
+Perhaps some of them apply to you or you have wondered whether you might benefit from psychotherapy.
+Maybe you've gotten the name of The New York Counseling and CSW Service, P.C. from a friend but never made the call, or you're concerned that only really "sick" or "crazy" people go to therapy or you worry about what to tell your friends or family should you decide to go.
 We hope that this information will help you to understand more about the experience of psychotherapy-about what it can do, and about its potential use to you as a way of creating changes in your life.

 HOW DOES THERAPY WORK?